COVID-19 Update – 15/12/2021

-We will use other methods to contact you such as telephone or video-messaging while we anticipate that, due to the restrictions placed on us, the processing of renewal applications or variations may take longer than usual.
+We will use other methods to contact you such as video-messaging or telephone, we anticipate that, due to the restrictions placed on us, the processing of renewal applications or variations may take longer than usual.

-Until further notice, we will not be accepting grant applications as home visits are considered to be a vital part of the process to maintain public safety.
+With immediate effect and until further notice, we will not be accepting grant applications as home visits are considered to be a vital part of the process to maintain public safety.
+However;

-- If you have already applied for a grant but have not yet been visited, we will return your application to you and refund the fee.
+- If you have already applied for a grant but have not yet been visited, we will hold your application until such time as we are able to visit.

-- If you have been visited and your application is approved, you will receive your certificate(s).
+- If you have been visited, processing of your grant application will continue.

 To assist us, we would be grateful if you could avoid telephoning the office or enquiry officers unless the matter is urgent.
 Please use the email address email@example.com for any enquiries.